 Sarah was also an abolitionist before the Civil War, fighting to abolish slavery.
 She was also active in preserving American History.
 She actively raised money for historic sites such as George Washington’s Mount Vernon home and The Bunker Hill Monument in Massachusetts.

 She wanted to promote patriotism and for decades she urged Americans to celebrate Thanksgiving by publishing poems about Thanksgiving and recipes for roast turkey and pumpkin pie.

-Sadly, it didn’t work then to stop the inevitable.
-But Maybe it could for us today.
-No matter ifi you believe in God or not, gratitude changes things.
-Even if we are being today to “cancel Thanksgiving, what if we still took the time to be thankful.
+Sadly, it didn’t work to stop the inevitable.
+But maybe it could for us today.
+No matter if you believe in God or not, gratitude changes things.
+Even if we are being told today to “cancel Thanksgiving, what if we still took the time to be thankful.

 Let’s count our blessings this year.
 And keep it up every day in 2021.
 If we took our eyes off of what is wrong in our world and started celebrating what is right, we would probably find that there is much more right than wrong.

 We’re talking grief this month.
 And I want to start right off with experiences while attending a funeral service.
 Always difficult for many reasons.

 I sat in the unfamiliar sanctuary of an unfamiliar church attending the funeral of a woman I had never met.
 My newlywed pastor-husband was officiating the service.
 I felt ill-at-ease because I wasn’t sure what I should do.
 Honestly, I had attended precious few funerals in my life to this point.
 And now the one person I knew in this place was separated from me.
 I sat towards the back and wait for a cue from him on what to do next.